Code of Ethics and Conduct.

 Tax evasion is the deliberate, fraudulent cheating of the public revenue.
 You must not commit any acts intended to result in tax evasion by Mammoth and must not facilitate tax evasion by third parties.

-When choosing agents, contractors, suppliers or other intermediaries please carry out pre-contract enquiries to ensure that they do not condone tax evasion, and that they have procedures in place to prevent tax evasion and the facilitation of tax evasion.
+When choosing agents, contractors, suppliers or other intermediaries, you are expected to carry out pre-contract enquiries to ensure that they do not condone tax evasion, and that they have procedures in place to prevent tax evasion and the facilitation of tax evasion.
 If you need any help please contact James Penny or Jon Williams.
 If you are concerned that you may have identified tax evasion within Mammoth, please report it to any Mammoth director.

 13. Preservation and protection of corporate assets

-Every colleague has the duty to preserve and protect our assets, including our property, equipment and monies, and is expected to use those assets properly and appropriately.
-Please report to your line manager any suspected fraud, theft or abuse of our assets by either a colleague or any third party.
+Every colleague has a duty to preserve and protect our assets, including our property, equipment and monies, and is expected to use those assets properly and appropriately.
+Please report to your line manager any suspected fraud, theft or abuse of our assets by either a colleague or any third party, or you can use the confidential Speaking Up Hotline

 14. Creating documents and retaining records

 All colleagues must ensure that any documents created (electronically or otherwise) are accurate, clear, detailed and timely.
 They must also be written in a polite tone.
-In order to comply with our legal and regulatory requirements, we are required to retain our business records for reasonable time periods before they can be destroyed.
-This relates particularly to contractual documentation, tax, finance, accounting, employee related documentation, Health & Safety and the environment.
-Also, records and documentation pertinent to a particular investigation or legal dispute may not be destroyed once we have notice of related pending litigation.
+In order to comply with our legal and regulatory requirements, we may be required to retain our business records for reasonable time periods before they can be destroyed.
+This relates particularly to contractual documentation, tax, finance, accounting, employee related documentation, Health and Safety and the environment.
+Also, records and documentation pertinent to a particular investigation or legal dispute must not be destroyed once we have received notice of related pending litigation.

 15. Business Ethics